-C.3 Credit risk
+C.3 Credit Risk

-As at 31 March 2022, the undiversified Credit Counterparty Risk capital charge on a partial internal model basis is £7.7m (2021: £8.4m).
+As at 31 March 2023, the undiversified Credit Counterparty Risk capital charge is £8.7m (2022: £7.7m).
+The capital charge for this risk is calculated using the Partial Internal Model.

-Counterparty credit risk is defined as the risk of not recovering amounts owed to Flood Re by third parties.
+Counterparty Credit Risk is defined as the risk of not recovering amounts owed to Flood Re by third parties.
 The Company's maximum exposure to credit risk is the gross carrying value of its levy receivables, reinsurance premium receivables, reinsurance recoveries, trade and other receivables and cash and short-term deposits.